Activist investor Elliott has stake in Duke Energy - WSJ

-Activist investor Elliott Management has a stake in Duke Energy Corp (DUK.N) and is pushing the U.S. utility company to add directors to its board, the Wall Street Journal reported on Monday, citing people familiar with the matter.
+May 10 (Reuters) - Activist investor Elliott Management has a stake in Duke Energy Corp and is pushing the U.S. utility company to add directors to its board, the Wall Street Journal reported on Monday, citing people familiar with the matter.

-Hedge fund Elliott may also urge Duke Energy to sell some assets or make operational improvements to boost its stock price, the report said. (https://on.wsj.com/2RB2qcV)
+Hedge fund Elliott may also urge Duke Energy to sell some assets or make operational improvements to boost its stock price, the report said. (on.wsj.com/2RB2qcV)

 Our Standards: The Thomson Reuters Trust Principles.